-Head-to-head trials have found glatiramer acetate, subcutaneously (SC) IFN β -1a, and IFN β -1b to be comparable in terms of relapse rate reduction and disease and disability progression. ^{40,41,53,54} The results of several studies suggest that lower IFN β -1a strengths (30 μg IM once-weekly) may be less efficacious while being more tolerable compared to higher IFN doses (SC three times weekly, or every other day) or glatiramer acetate. ^{55,56,62,63,66-69} A meta-analysis of six placebo-controlled trials failed to find a significant advantage of IFN β -1a 30 μg IM once-weekly compared to placebo in the number of relapse-free patients after one year of therapy.
-43 In contrast, other studies found IFN β -1a 30 μg IM once-weekly to be comparable to the other IFN products in terms of relapse rate reduction, disability progression and secondary progressive MS development. ^{58,64,72-75} Moreover, IFN therapy, especially the higher dose products, are associated with the production of neutralizing antibodies which may result in decreased radiographic and clinical effectiveness of treatment.
+Head-to-head trials have found glatiramer acetate, subcutaneously (SC) IFN $\beta$ -1a, and IFN $\beta$ -1b to be comparable in terms of relapse rate reduction and disease and disability progression.
+41,42,54,55 The results of several studies suggest that lower IFNβ-1a strengths (30 μg IM once-weekly) may be less efficacious while being more tolerable compared to higher IFN doses (SC three times weekly, or every other day) or glatiramer acetate.
+56,57,63,64,67-70 A meta-analysis of six placebo-controlled trials failed to find a significant advantage of IFNβ-1a 30 μg IM once-weekly compared to placebo in the number of relapse-free patients after one year of therapy.
+44 In contrast, other studies found IFNβ-1a 30 μg IM once-weekly to be comparable to the other IFN products in terms of relapse rate reduction, disability progression and secondary progressive MS development.
+59,65,73-76 Moreover, IFN therapy, especially the higher dose products, are associated with the production of neutralizing antibodies which may result in decreased radiographic and clinical effectiveness of treatment.
 Exploratory post-hoc analyses of the PRISMS trial linked the development of neutralizing antibodies with reduced efficacy.
-Development of neutralizing antibodies among patients (N=368) randomized to receive IFN β -1a 44 or 22 μ g SC three times weekly for four years was associated with higher relapse rates (adjusted relapse rate ratio, 1.41; 95% confidence interval [CI], 1.12 to 1.78; P=0.004) and a greater number of active lesions and percentage change in T2 lesion burden from baseline on magnetic resonance imaging scan (P<0.001).
+Development of neutralizing antibodies among patients (N=368) randomized to receive IFNβ-1a 44 or 22 μg SC three times weekly for four years was associated with higher relapse rates (adjusted relapse rate ratio, 1.41; 95% confidence interval [CI], 1.12 to 1.78; P=0.004) and a greater number of active lesions and percentage change in T2 lesion burden from baseline on magnetic resonance imaging scan (P<0.001).
+The ComiRX trial evaluated the combination of IFNβ-1a and glatiramer acetate versus IFNβ-1a alone versus glatiramer acetate alone.
+After three years, the ARR of the combination was not statistically significantly improved to the better of the two single-agent arms when adjusting for baseline age.
+Glatiramer acetate provided statistically significant greater reduction in risk of exacerbation compared to interferon by 31%, and the combination group provided statistically significant greater reduction in risk of exacerbation compared to interferon by 25% (P=0.027, P=0.022 respectively).

-It is estimated that within a few years of treatment, at least 30% and 15% of patients discontinue MS biological response modifiers due to perceived lack of efficacy or side effects, respectively.
-20,21 According to several observational studies, switching patients who have failed to adequately respond on initial treatment, to another first-line therapy is safe and effective.
-22,23,58 Patients switching to glatiramer acetate after experiencing inadequate response on IFN β -1a therapy experienced a reduction in relapse rates and disability progression.
-Likewise, switching to IFN β -1a therapy after suboptimal efficacy with glatiramer acetate increased the number of relapse-free patients in one study.
-58 The smallest reduction in the annualized relapse rate was seen in patients who had switched from one IFN β -1a preparation to another.
+It is estimated that within a few years of treatment, at least 30% and 15% of patients discontinue MS biological response modifiers due to perceived lack of efficacy or side effects, respectively. $^{20,21}$ According to several observational studies, switching patients who have failed to adequately respond on initial treatment, to another first-line therapy is safe and effective. $^{22,23,59}$ Patients switching to glatiramer acetate after experiencing inadequate response on IFN $\beta$ -1a therapy experienced a reduction in relapse rates and disability progression.
+Likewise, switching to IFN $\beta$ -1a therapy after suboptimal efficacy with glatiramer acetate increased the number of relapse-free patients in one study. $^{59}$ The smallest reduction in the annualized relapse rate was seen in patients who had switched from one IFN $\beta$ -1a preparation to another.